/

 • How compelling the offer is

-• Which stage of the sales funnel a prospect is in
+• Which stage of the sales funnel is a prospect in

 • How receptive or ‘warm’ a prospect is to your brand